giorgiosironi/docker-tutorial/README.md

 `docker run elifesciences/hello` will run the default command of the image, which is a `cat` command.

+What do I have to do if I want to run this code on another laptop?

 ## 3. Users

 `docker run -it -u 33 elifesciences/hello /bin/bash` runs a shell for the `www-data` standard user, which is unprivileged.